2009 - 2018

 Does Krav Maga evolve?
-Do you believe in the theory of evolution?
+Do you believe in evolution?

 After the Second Lebanon War military analysts put their noses to the grind to figure out what went wrong and what went right.
 You might call it the "Post game analysis".